 When you choose a lawyer, you will sign a fee agreement.
 A contingent fee arrangement will not require you to provide any upfront fees.
 The lawyer will begin work on your case immediately by collecting evidence and filing claims with insurers for fair compensation for your injuries.

 To schedule a free consultation with an experienced injury lawyer, contact Catania & Catania, P.A.
 We’ve helped countless clients to obtain justice and compensation for their injuries.
-Reach out to our office today to learn more or to set up your no-obligation consultation.
+Reach out to us today, call us at (813) 222-8545, or contact our law office in Tampa online to learn more or to set up your no-obligation consultation.